rails/rails/guides/source/active_record_querying.md

 ### Removing all scoping

-If we wish to remove scoping for any reason we can use the +unscoped+ method.
-This is especially useful if a +default_scope+ is specified in the model and should not be applied for this particular query.
+If we wish to remove scoping for any reason we can use the `unscoped` method.
+This is especially useful if a `default_scope` is specified in the model and should not be applied for this particular query.

 ```ruby